intel-analytics/ipex-llm/python/chronos/use-case/pytorch-forecasting/DeepAR/README.md

 Nano can help a 3rd party time series lib to improve the performance (both training and inferencing) and accuracy.
 This use-case shows nano can easily help pytorch-forecasting speed up the training of DeepAR model.

 ## Prepare the environment
-We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster:
+We recommend you to use conda to prepare the environment, especially if you want to run on a yarn cluster:
 ```bash
 conda create -n my_env python=3.7 # "my_env" is conda environment name, you can use any name you like.
 conda activate my_env